Ivo-Balbaert/The_Way_to_Jai/book/2B_Compiler_command_line_options.md

  `-no_check_bindings`  	Disable checking of module bindings when running modules/Check.
 If modules/Check is not run due to -no_check, this does nothing.

- `-no_dedup`        Disable the new bytecode deduplication, if your program is crashing due to any problem in this new code.

  `-no_backtrace_on_crash`    Do not catch OS-level exceptions and print a stack trace when your program crashes.
 Causes less code to be imported on startup.
 Depending on your OS (for example, on Windows), crashes may look like silent exits.

 **MetaProgram**